These steps will provide you with a basic configuration that will help you save time by adding menu shortcuts and using reference management software.

 The Emory Libraries Citing Your Sources Research Guide provides information about why to cite sources, how to avoid plagiarism, how to avoid common mistakes, and a list of style manuals.
-Anthropologists have generally followed the American Anthropological Association Style, but as of fall 2015 the AAA style fully adheres to the Chicago Manual of Style and will no longer be updated.
-Anthropologists also frequently use the American Psychological Association Style (APA), or the American Journal of Physical Anthropology Style so check with your instructor or journal to find out which style you should use.
+Anthropologists frequently use the Chicago Style (also see the Quick Guide), the American Psychological Association Style (APA), or the American Journal of Physical Anthropology Style.
+Check with your instructor to find out which style you should use.

 You can also visit websites with basic guidelines on how to use common style formats.
 Some good websites include: